Gating-Induced Mott Transition in NiS$_2$: Correlated electronic spectrum: DFT+ DMFT Results

 To gain further insight into the differences between filling- (gating) and bandwidth- (Se substitution) controlled Mott transitions, we show in Fig.~\ref{fig:Akw} the spectral functions $A(k,\omega)$ in both situations.
 In the case of doping, the Hubbard band at the bottom of the conduction manifold remains nearly unchanged with increasing $\Delta n$, despite the fact that the gap in the DOS is slowly filled with incoherent states.
 Even for $\Delta n>0.06$, where the the DOS is non-zero at the Fermi level, and the Fermi level starts crossing the upper Hubbard band of the undoped compound, there are no clearly defined dispersive bands.
 This is consistent with a correlated metallic state where most of the spectral weight is incoherent, including near the Fermi level.
 In contrast, the 25\% Se substituted system has sharp bands crossing the Fermi level, indicative of a coherent metallic regime.

-To more quantitatively assess these behaviors, we compute the imaginary part of the self-energy on the Matsubara axis, $\Im \Sigma(i\omega)$, as it can be used to gauge the strength of electronic correlations in the metallic state.
+To more quantitatively assess these behaviors, we show the imaginary part of the self-energy on the Matsubara axis, $\Im \Sigma(i\omega)$, as it can be used to gauge the strength of electronic correlations in the metallic state.
 Specifically, following the method of Ref. \cite{Dang2015}, the slope of $\Im \Sigma(i\omega)$ as $\omega \rightarrow 0$ is related to the quasi-particle weight $Z$ via

+We fit a fourth-degree polynomial to the lowest 5 Matsubara frequencies and extract the linear component.
 Thus, a large negative slope indicates strong correlations (i.e. a small $Z$), whereas a divergent positive slope signals a Mott insulating phase (i.e. $Z=0$).
 The advantage of using this expression for calculating $Z$, rather than a similar expression on the real frequency axis, is that it does not require the use of numerical analytical continuation methods such as the maximum entropy method, which are bound to introduce errors.
+The results from this do not depend sensitively on the degree of polynomial or number of points fit, see supplement figure S.2.

 The self energy $\Sigma(i\omega)$ of the $e_g$ orbitals is shown in Fig.~\ref{fig:sigs}a for different values of electron doping $\Delta n$.
 For smaller $\Delta n$ values, the self-energy is divergent, signalling a Mott insulating phase.
 For larger doping values, however, $\Sigma(i\omega)$ displays a sizable but doping-independent slope, signalling a correlated metallic phase.
 The imaginary part of the self-energy in the metallic phase has a non-zero intercept for all metallic doping levels, consistent with large electron-electron scattering and a large degree of remaining incoherent weight.
 The finite-temperature Mott transition is described by a first-order transition line terminating at a critical endpoint \cite{Kotliar2000,Bulla2001}.
 Although we are not able to determine this endpoint from our calculations, it is unlikely to extend to high temperatures.
 Thus, since we see a sharp change in the asymptotic behavior of the self-energy as a function of $\Delta n$, we use this criterion to delineate the metallic and insulating phases in the doping-temperature phase diagram.
 In comparison to the electron-doping case, the self-energy in the Se substitution case displays a very small intercept (Fig.~\ref{fig:sigs}b), consistent with there being less scattering and less incoherent weight at the Fermi level.
 Indeed, while the bandwidth is renormalized significantly ($Z=0.22$ for Ni(S$_{0.75}$Se$_{0.25}$)$_2$), the bands in Fig.~\ref{fig:Akw} appear ``sharp" and hence coherent.